majdal/modex/wiki/UseCases.md

  implications: sessioning, flexibility, forking of models, comments, and reasonable permalinks.

-Case: a running model-explorer instance that can be linked from a news article and invite
+Case: a running model-explorer instance that can be linked from a news article and invite the general public to come see for themselves

+Case: propaganda? (is that evil?)